kaleguy/docx2json/README.md

 # Docx to JSON

 This is a basic command-line utility for node that will read a .docx file and convert it to JSON.
-It will also opitonally convert to Markdown.
+It will also optionally convert to Markdown.

 The utility uses XSL to create an intermediate XML document that is then converted to JSON.
 Working with the intermediate file is simpler than